 This deliverable describes the innovative building energy management systems (BEMS) and smart control strategies demonstrated in Merihaka/Viihonvuori (Zone 1) and Viikki Environment House (Zone 3) in Helsinki.
-Predictive algorithms have been defined for apartments to achieve optimization of the heat demand response.
-The implemented solutions are based on Demand Response to optimize energy usage and simultaneously employ VTT's Human Thermal Model (HTM) to ensure wellbeing and comfort of the users.
+Predictive algorithms have been defined for apartments to achieve optimization of the heating system.
+The implemented solutions are based on smart heating systems as well as demand response to optimize energy usage.
+In addition, VTT's Human Thermal Model (HTM) was utilized to ensure wellbeing and comfort of the users.

-In Merihaka, Salusfin's Demand Response solution will be installed in 167 apartments.
-The solution expects to achieve 10 - 25% energy savings through smart heating management and user control.
+In Merihaka, Salusfin's smart heating solution has been installed in 167 apartments.
+The solution was expected to achieve 10-25% energy savings through smart heating management and user control.
+The energy savings will be verified during the monitoring period in close cooperation with Helen and VTT.
 This system is responsible for managing room level temperatures and hence, for the whole apartment.
-Here the concept of heat demand response is essential as it leads to either increasing or decreasing the amount of heat supplied to the home and is dependent on the measurements of the smart thermostats.
-The details are used as inputs for the heating algorithm to adjust the temperature.
+Here the concept of heat demand response was piloted in voluntary apartments of Merihaka.
+Heat demand response leads to either increasing or decreasing the amount of heat supplied to the home during certain hour .the heat demand response has been performed in the pilot apartments according to the heat demand response command of an energy company, Helen Ltd. The commands have been -1, 0 and +1 Celsius degrees during the pilot phase.